Nemocas/AbstractAlgebra.jl/docs/src/rings.md

 ### Optional binary ad hoc operators

-By default, ad hoc operations are handled by AbstractALgebra.jl if they are not defined explicitly, by coercing both operands into the same ring and then performing the required operation.
+By default, ad hoc operations are handled by AbstractAlgebra.jl if they are not defined explicitly, by coercing both operands into the same ring and then performing the required operation.